-The old saying, “it’s like riding a bike” is true—with limits.
-If you haven’t ridden for awhile, and you are over 50, then getting back on a bike might present a few challenges.
-My husband and I (being empty nesters) search out fun adventures that we can do together.
+The old saying, “It’s like riding a bike,” is true—with limits.
+If you haven’t ridden for a while and you are over 50, then getting back on a bike might present a few challenges.
+My husband and I (being empty nesters) search for fun adventures that we can do together.
 This can get complicated when couples have different physical capabilities.
 He is strong and athletic—I am not.
-We were surprised discover that e-biking was an adventure that would fit both our needs.
-I loved riding a bike when I was young—the feel of wind against my face was always thrilling, and being outside in nature was a mental boost.
+We were surprised to discover that e-biking was an adventure that would fit both our needs.
+I loved riding a bike when I was young—the feel of the wind against my face was always thrilling, and being outside in nature was a mental boost.

 This brings me to our recent quest to try e-bikes.
-These are electric pedal assist bikes, not to be confused with full electric bike (which is considered motorized vehicle).
-I was amazed how easy and wonderful the experience was.
-It actually made it possible for me to keep up with my husband who drove a regular bike.
-At some points I was actually dusting him.
-The great thing about e-bikes is that you get to pick the level of pedal assist that works best for you.
-If you don’t need it, you don’t have to use it.
-Or, perhaps, you only want a little boost.
-Whatever your need is you are able to manage and adjust it.
-If your concerned that it might look awkward, don’t be, the e-bike looks just as sleek as any nice bike out there.
+These are electric pedal assist bikes, not to be confused with a complete electric bike (considered a motorized vehicle).
+I was amazed at how easy and wonderful the experience was.
+The pedal assist made it possible for me to keep up with my husband, who drove a regular bike.
+At some points, I was actually dusting him.
+The great thing about e-bikes is that you get to pick the level assistance that works best for you.
+If you don’t want it on, you don’t have to use it.
+Or, perhaps you only want a little boost.
+Whatever your need is, you are able to manage and adjust it.
+If you are concerned that it might look awkward, don’t be; the e-bike looks just as sleek as any nice bike out there.
 See our adventure to get a feel for the experience.

-We decided to try the Santos Bike Trails in Ocala Florida.
-It was perfect choice to try this new experience.
+We decided to try the Santos Bike Trails in Ocala, Florida.
+It was a perfect choice to try this new experience.
 We pedaled (and at some points glided) under the lush forest canopy.
 The flora and fauna was stunning.
-The large trees offered both beauty and plenty shade.
+The large trees offered both beauty and plenty of shade.

 Some of the benefits of the Santos trail: